sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 Steps to execute

-1. In your workspace, navigate to 'EH_YCSneakerEventStore' Eventhouse.
+1. In your workspace, navigate to the existing 'EH_YCSneakerEventStore' Eventhouse.

 2. In the eventhouse main page, click on KQL Database of the same name 'EH_YCSneakerEventStore'.